 People who have fatty liver syndrome, whether induced by alcohol or not, and people with cirrhosis of the liver often have low magnesium levels, according to studies published in 1972 in "QJM" and in 2006 in ""Bratislavske Lekarske Listy."
 Taking supplemental magnesium may help keep these liver conditions from becoming worse.

-Alcoholics, the elderly, people with malabsorption syndromes and people with poorly controlled diabetes are more likely to have magnesium deficiency.
+Older adults and people with malabsorption syndromes, poorly controlled diabetes or alcohol use disorder are more likely to have magnesium deficiency.
 Magnesium deficiency symptoms include low calcium levels, low potassium levels, sodium retention, tremors, fatigue, loss of appetite, numbness, tingling, weakness, muscle spasms, vomiting, nausea, abnormal heart rhythms and personality changes.